Seven top skiers talk about the truth behind how ski poles change your skating

 [Profile]

 Born in Toyama Prefecture.
-Devoted himself to alpine skiing during his student days, and after graduating from high school, he competed in the Technical Championships.
-He won three consecutive championships from the 54th to 56th tournaments.
-He has served as a SAJ National Demonstrator for six consecutive terms, and was selected to represent Japan at Interski in 2023.
+During his student years, he dedicated himself to alpine skiing, and after graduating from high school, he entered the technical competition.
+He achieved three consecutive victories from the 54th to the 56th competitions.
+He has served as an SAJ National Demonstrator for six consecutive terms and was selected as a member of the Interski Japan national team in 2023.

 Pole length: Adjustable depending on the situation